 One of my biggest life passions is space exploration and the adventures of the cosmos.
 In March 2021 the European Space Agency began its next round of recruitment to its astronaut programme.
-In response to this I decided to try the application process for fun.
-The process I found was very comprehensive and required a lot of thorough evaluation of my skills and abilities in academia and past employment.
-I didn’t make the grade needed to process my application but in my experience it was worth it.
+In response to this, I decided to try the application process for fun.
+The process I found was very comprehensive and required a thorough evaluation of my skills and abilities in academia and past employment.
+I didn’t make the grade needed to process my application but in my experience, it was worth it.

 The pathway I took to apply for this was for the ESA parastronaut feasibility study.
 This was a programme of disabled astronauts that ESA would recruit to see if accommodations could be made to allow for disabled people to work in space.
 They were asking specifically for disabled people with limb deficiencies.
 I am not in that category but I put in my application that I was autistic and I was putting myself forward as a test subject to see how neurodiversity could perform in space missions.

 I’ve written on here in Space People on Earth about what the work station of an astronaut is and it’s similarities to being in lockdown during the pandemic.
-I believe that the home based routine that is suitable for an autistic worker and is practical in that respect for an astronaut.
-I can see myself at work using myself as a test subject for psychology studies on Earth on how the autistic brain functions in micro gravity.
+I believe that the home-based routine is suitable for an autistic worker and is practical in that respect for an astronaut.
+I can see myself at work using myself as a test subject for psychology studies on Earth on how the autistic brain functions in microgravity.
 That swimming around in zero-g with the Earth way down below would encapsulate an autistic person’s imagination to boost the aspirations of many people on the spectrum.

 Autistics have a lot of good skills to be useful in space exploration.
 They like being in isolation, they enjoy working to a routine, I have a passion for space travel, I am good at science and problem solving, and I have a powerful talent for observation.